 Lavender, with its distinctive fragrance, not only creates beautiful purple flower spikes but also brings a wonderful scent to the summer garden.
 This aromatic perennial herb is both ornamental and highly useful.

-Choose a site with full sun and well-draining soil – lavender will not tolerate wet feet.
-When planting, space bushes 12-24 inches apart depending on the variety.
+Choose a site with full sun and well-draining soil, and lavender will not tolerate wet feet.
+When planting, space bushes 12-24 inches apart, depending on the variety.
 Water deeply but infrequently to establish, then reduce watering as lavender is extremely drought-tolerant once settled in.

 Lavender is perfect for dry gardens and low-maintenance landscaping.
 The fragrant blooms can be harvested for dried arrangements, sachets, or culinary uses, making this a truly versatile addition to any garden.